RubyMaelstrom/sfwbar-VRAM/README.md

-A VRAM percentage chart widget config for your sfwbar.
+A VRAM percentage chart widget for your sfwbar.

 Download the gpu.source and gpu.widget files and put them in your ~/.config/sfwbar directory.